Background

 PhD Theses

-Drafts and Reports
+Drafts and Technical Reports

 • Determinating Mandelbrot: Adding Provider-Enforced Determinism to the Cloud, John Wood.
 Yale CS 490 project, May 2011.
 PDF (Yale-internal project page)